frank038/qt5simpledock/README.md

 - python3-xlib
 - python3-ewmh
 - optional xdotool for some window managers that need a different way in iconifying.

+Known issues:
+- the tray icons do not update their icons everytime they need clearly.

 Features:
 - virtual desktops